Cynth3tik/awesome/README.md

 *   [SFTtech/openage](https://github.com/SFTtech/openage) - Free (as in freedom) open source clone of the Age of Empires II engine 🚀

 *   [Yelp/detect-secrets](https://github.com/Yelp/detect-secrets) - An enterprise friendly way of detecting and preventing secrets in code.

-*   [containers/podman-compose](https://github.com/containers/podman-compose) - a script to run docker-compose.yml using podman

 ## miscellaneous